Math Calculators

 Definitions

-• Proper fraction – a fraction, where the numerator is smaller than the denominator; for example, \$\frac{3}{5}\$, \$\frac{6}{26}\$, \$\frac{7}{15}\$.
+• Proper fraction – A fraction where the numerator is smaller than the denominator; for example, \$\frac{3}{5}\$, \$\frac{6}{26}\$, \$\frac{7}{15}\$.

-• Improper fraction – a fraction, where the numerator is larger than the denominator; for example, \$\frac{11}{4}\$, \$\frac{9}{2}\$.
+• Improper fraction – A fraction where the numerator is larger than the denominator; for example, \$\frac{11}{4}\$, \$\frac{9}{2}\$.

-• Mixed number – a number, consisting of two parts: a whole number and a proper fraction.
+• Mixed number – A number consisting of two parts: a whole number and a proper fraction.
 For example, \$6 \frac{1}{2}\$, \$9 \frac{5}{9}\$.

 Conversion algorithm

-2. Add the result of the multiplication in step 1 to the numerator of the fractional part of the mixed number.
+2. Add the result from step 1 to the numerator of the fractional part.

-3. Use the result of step 2 as the numerator of the new improper fraction, and the original denominator of the fractional part of the mixed number as the denominator of the new improper fraction.
+3. Use the result from step 2 as the new numerator, and keep the original denominator of the fractional part as the denominator of your new improper fraction.

-For example, let’s express \$1 \frac{2}{5}\$ as an improper fraction, following the above algorithm.
+For example, let’s express \$1 \frac{2}{5}\$ as an improper fraction using the algorithm above:

 1. 5 × 1 = 5